robertsrb/VERTEX-CFD/paper/paper.md

 # Summary:

 The demand for high-performance computational fluid dynamics and multiphysics software packages has grown in recent years as a response to effort in complex engineering and research applications.
 While the widespread deployment of high-performance computing (HPC) resources has enabled larger, more complex simulations to be conducted, few commercial or open-source software packages are available which scale performantly on CPU and GPU computing architectures, and represent the multitude of physical processes relevant to these applications.
-The VERTEX initiative is developed to address this technical gap, with a special emphasis on high-fidelity multiphysics modeling of coupled turbulent fluid flow, heat transfer, and magnetohydrodynamics for applications in fusion and fission energy, and other spaces.
-The VERTEX-CFD module was developed to solve the governing equations of these problems using a high-order continuous Galerkin finite element framework, and fully-implicit monolithic solvers.
+The VERTEX-CFD solver is developed to address this technical gap, with a special emphasis on high-fidelity multiphysics modeling of coupled turbulent fluid flow, heat transfer, and magnetohydrodynamics for applications in fusion and fission energy, and other spaces.
+The VERTEX-CFD package was developed to solve the governing equations of these problems using a high-order continuous Galerkin finite element framework, and fully-implicit monolithic solvers.
 Special attention is being paid during the development process to verify and to validate the solver, and to ensure performance portability across both CPU and GPU computing platforms.
 A comprehensive verification and validation (V&V) suite and unit tests were designed to assess the accuracy and convergence behavior of the VERTEX-CFD module for problems taken from the published literature.

 # Statement of need